How to Make Kefir and Related FAQs

 Where can I Buy Raw Milk?

 It’s not easy to find as there are so few farmers making it, because of the legal restrictions and because it doesn’t keep fresh very long.
-Some health food shops (for example Gaia in Twickenham) stocks frozen raw milk.
+Some health food shops (for example Gaia in Twickenham, though last time I bought some it was bad) stocks frozen raw milk.
 I purchase my raw goat milk from Debbie Vernon who comes to Twickenham Farmer’s Market every 4th Saturday of the month.
 I buy enough for the month and freeze it.
 If you want to buy from her I recommend to text your order the day before (I can provide her mobile when I see you).
+I may want to freeze extra in preparation for winter as most of the fresh milk is used for feeding the kids, so little is available to buy.

 How Much Kefir should I Drink?